AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootDtoBlazeEntityView/README.md

 **Description:** Fetching more data than needed is prone to performance penalities.
 Using DTO allows us to extract only the needed data.
 In this application we rely on [Blaze-Persistence](https://persistence.blazebit.com/) entity views.

 **Key points:**
-- add in `pom.xml` the dependencies specific to Blaze-Persistence
+- for Maven, add in `pom.xml` the dependencies specific to Blaze-Persistence
 - configure Blaze-Persistence via `CriteriaBuilderFactory` and `EntityViewManager`
 - write an *entity view* via an interface in Blaze-Persistence fashion
 - write a Spring-centric repository by extending `EntityViewRepository`